kelloggm/paper-template/README.md

 directory to generate a PDF with correct citations whenever needed.

 2. Fix citations within Overleaf.
-Periodically run `make copy-plume-bib` and commit the changes, including any files in the `plume-bib` subdirectory.
+Periodically run `make copy-plume-bib` and commit and push the changes, including any files in the `plume-bib` subdirectory.
 If you make changes within the `plume-bib` subdirectory, also submit a pull request to https://github.com/mernst/plume-bib .